Breast Implant RevisionConveniently located to service Ridgewood and Bergen County NJ

 There are several solutions available to help correct these complications.
 Changing the size, shape, position or type of implant is often helpful in relieving these problems and correcting the look and feel of the breasts.

-Your Breast Implant Revision will be performed in Pedy Ganchi, MD surgery center located in Ridgewood, NJ
+Your Breast Implant Revision will be performed in Pedy Ganchi, MD surgery center located in Paramus, NJ